 31 January 2019 | 46 views | Tags: Blog

 Just a short note to say Tuskfish 2 is in the works.
 It's going to be a partial re-write of the back end, but there will be minimal changes on the front end or from a user experience point of view.
 The database schema will also remain unchanged to allow seamless upgrade.
 I spent months migrating my data from a legacy system to Tuskfish, I'm not going through all of that again!

-So what will be different?
+So what will be different this time around?
 Tuskfish 2 will be designed as a strict MVC architecture to improved separation of concerns, rather than the loose MVC that it (and nearly every other CMS) has.
 Why?
 After some investigation I found that a strict MVC greatly improves both flexibility and component re-use, while minimising the amount of redundant code that is read out on any given page view.
 That means I can make Tuskfish even smaller and more efficient.

 Secondly, I will be completely abandoning the use of inheritance and designing components by composition, only.
 This requires a bit of a change in mindset (it's something I picked up from Golang), but done right it allows some intermediate objects to be dispensed with and allows for a simpler structure in the end.

 Lastly, I will be building out a formal test suite for the revised components with an aim for 100% test coverage.